-While most quitters will experience some discomfort commonly associated with nicotine withdrawal, there are steps that can be taken to minimize them.
+While most people will experience some discomfort commonly associated with nicotine withdrawal, there are steps that can be taken to minimize them.
 Use the tips below to help you know what to expect as you move through this phase of smoking cessation, and read the selected personal stories to see how others have managed as well.

 Remember: nicotine withdrawal is a temporary condition.
-Better days are ahead!
+Better days are ahead.